VHDPlus/vhdplus-website/docs/ide/libraryexplorer.md

 2. Create a new folder for your library.
 3. Paste the files relevant for the library in the folder. **This should not include irrelevant files/folders!**
    Normal structure would be at least one `*.vhdpproj` with at least one `*.vhdp`
-4. Reload the libraries by rightclicking somewhere in the library explorer and hitting `refresh` or restart
+4. Reload the libraries by right-clicking somewhere in the library explorer and hitting `refresh` or restart

 ## Other functions
 1. Preview (opens the file as **read-only** to check the content)